Microsoft-Storytellers-Guild/presentations/README.md

-# presentations
+# Storytellers Guild presentations

-Public assets for presentations by the Storytellers Guild
+This site contains public assets for public presentations by the Storytellers Guild.